seanblanton/blanton/about.md

 	</p>

 	<p>
-	Outside of work you can find me reading or writing fiction or exploring the Pacific Northwest with my wife.
+	Outside of work you can find me reading or writing fiction, learning to code, or exploring the Pacific Northwest with my wife.
 If you'd like to get in touch, please send me an email.
 If you're in Seattle, let's meet up for coffee.
 	</p>

 </div>